Prachurja/Ticatoe/README.md

 ### Heroku

-If you have a credit card registered to your Heroku account (with or without free tier), simply press the button below.
-Otherwise, create a new Heroku app.
-Then, set an environment variable `TOKEN` as the bot token, and scale your app to one worker dyno before deploying.
+Press the button below to deploy the app to Heroku.
+Then scale it to one worker dyno.
+Instructions for scaling: https://devcenter.heroku.com/articles/scaling

 <button>
   <a href="https://dashboard.heroku.com/new?button-url=https%3A%2F%2Fgithub.com%2FPrachurja%2FTicatoe&template=https%3A%2F%2Fgithub.com%2FPrachurja%2FTicatoe">